Plays

 Jake: Stealing!

 Charlie: Stealing?
 Me?
-What?
+Stealing what?

 Jake: You looked at my balls, making me take my pants off.
 You wanted to steal my dignity, because you have none.